opentensor/developer-docs/docs/evm-tutorials/index.md

 import { FaMoneyBillTransfer } from "react-icons/fa6";
 import { GrStakeholder } from "react-icons/gr";

-# EVM smart contracts on Bittensor
+# Bittensor EVM Smart Contracts

 Full Ethereum virtual machine (EVM) compatibility is now available on subtensor (the blockchain in Bittensor).
-This allows users to:

-- Deploy most EVM smart contracts on subtensor without changing the code
-- Interact with deployed smart contracts on the subtensor blockchain
+This allows users to deploy most EVM smart contracts on subtensor without changing the code, interact with deployed smart contracts on the subtensor blockchain, and access standard Ethereum JSON-RPC methods.
-- Access standard Ethereum JSON-RPC methods from this EVM compatibility layer on [Subtensor](https://github.com/opentensor/subtensor), Bittensor's substrate blockchain.

 :::tip notes
 | note | description |